AY2526S1-CS2113-W14-4/tp/docs/DeveloperGuide.md

 * InternshipList is a singleton class that manages a static ArrayList of Internship objects.
 It provides methods to add, delete, update, find and list internships.
 It also allows
 * Internship represents a single internship application with attributes like company, role, deadline, pay and status.
 * Date encapsulates date-related functionality, including parsing and formatting dates in dd-MM-yyyy format.
-* Status is an enum representing the possible statuses of an internship application (Pending, Applied, Interview, Offer, Rejected).
+* Status is a String representing the possible statuses of an internship application (Pending, Applied, Interview, Offer, Rejected).

 *Getters and setters have been omitted from Class Diagram for clarity.*